-By the time the wagon trains were arriving in Oregon it is estimated that more than a million sea otters had been slain along the Pacific Coast.
-The sea otter populations were in such poor shape that the Alaskan Territory was no longer of interest to the Russians and it was sold to the United States in 1867.
-In Oregon the story of Elakha looked like it was coming to an end.
-The sea otter was about to assume the distinction of being Oregon's first population wiped out by the various invaders.
+By the time the wagon trains were arriving in Oregon it is estimated that more than a million Sea Otters had been slain along the Pacific Coast.
+The Sea Otter populations were in such poor shape that the Alaskan Territory was no longer of interest to the Russians and it was sold to the United States in 1867.
+In Oregon, the story of Elakha looked like it was coming to an end.
+The Sea Otter was about to assume the distinction of being Oregon's first population wiped out by the various invaders.

-In 1877 an Englishman named Wallis Nash traveled with his English friends from the new town of Corvallis to a little settlement called Newport.
+In 1877, an Englishman named Wallis Nash traveled with his English friends from the new town of Corvallis to a little settlement called Newport.
 Here he reports:

 "I remember well after supper that evening we three Englishmen went into "Bush" Hammond's store to chat and smoke.
 A smoking wall lamp lighted the place.
-As the doorbell jingled a couple of Indians came in out of the dark, one carrying slung over his shoulder, some long, dark beast which he jerked on the counter before the store-keeper.
+As the doorbell jingled a couple of Indians came in out of the dark, one carrying slung over his shoulder, some long, dark beast which he jerked on the counter before the storekeeper.
 Moseley pricked up his ears and came to take notice.
-From nose tip to tail the animal was about four or four and a half feet long, plainly of the otter type --- the fur dark brown and glossy: but the feet were webbed.
+From nose tip to tail the animal was about four or four and a half feet long, plainly of the otter type - the fur dark brown and glossy: but the feet were webbed.
 "I have never met this before," Moseley said to me.
-"It is the sea otter of the Pacific."
-The Indian began to dicker with "Bush" for the hide: the bidding started at two hundred dollars, and Moseley's face fell, for, by slow degrees it went to four hundred, and changed hands at that.
-The price was too high for him, and he had to content himself with the skeleton, which we arranged to have cleaned by the ants at a neighboring ant-heap in the wood.
-In due time that skeleton followed him to Oxford, and took its unique place in the Museum of Natural History.
-Even then these sea otters were rare --- now they are all but extinct."
+"It is the Sea Otter of the Pacific."

+The Indian began to dicker with "Bush" for the hide: the bidding started at two hundred dollars, and Moseley's face fell, for by slow degrees it went to four hundreds, and changed hands at that.
+The price was too high for him and he had to content himself with the skeleton, which he arranged to have cleaned by the ants at a neighboring ant-heap.
+Even then these Sea Otters were rare - not they are all but extinct.